 3. You’re good to go!
 On entering Israeli airspace, you’ve then got to follow the Arrival Identification Procedure.
 This bit is easier than it sounds – ATC will basically just ask for your Entry Code to approve you for entry.
 ASOC have published an example of how you can expect that conversation to go, plus what happens if they can’t hear you, or if your deets don’t match up to what they’ve got on file – in which case, expect to have to tell them your favorite color and your pet’s name (seriously).

-The main benefit, for now, seems to be for flights between Europe and the Middle East which should be able to overfly both Israeli and Saudi airspace, regardless of destination.
+Flights between Europe and the Middle East – should be able to overfly both Israeli and Saudi airspace, regardless of destination.

-Most flights between Israel and the UAE/Bahrain should also be able to overfly Saudi Arabia, making use of a significant track saving.
+Flights between Israel and the UAE/Bahrain – should also be able to overfly Saudi Arabia, making use of a significant track saving.